Credit Regulations

 Review and Appeal Procedure

-b If the complaint is unable to be resolved by the Applications and Admissions or Records, Enrolment and Fees Offices, it will be referred to the Faculty concerned for reconsideration.
+c If the request for review is unable to be resolved by the Admissions or Records Offices, it will be referred to the faculty concerned or, in the case of postgraduate qualifications, the Pro-Vice Chancellor (Education) for reconsideration.

-c If a student remains dissatisfied following Faculty reconsideration, a written appeal for a review of the credit decision may be submitted to the Director, Academic Services.
+d If a student remains dissatisfied following reconsideration by the faculty or Pro-Vice Chancellor (Education), a written appeal for a review of the credit decision may be submitted to the Director, Student and Academic Services.

-d The Credit Review Board will consider all appeals for review of credit decisions on behalf of Senate.
+e The Credit Review Board will consider all appeals relating to credit decisions on behalf of Senate.